Alloy Artifacts

 Selected Tools

-In addition to producing tools for its own brands, Lobtex provided extensive contract production for other brands, including Globemaster and Sears.
+In addition to producing tools for its own brands, Lobtex provided extensive contract production for other brands, including Fuller, Globemaster and Sears.

 We plan to show examples of contract production as the tools become available.